KoreaLSH/LogTutorial/csvload/README.md

 'csvload' sample sources.
 csvload is a command to import csv files into MACHBASE.
-First unzip 'sample_data.csv.zip' and execute .sh fils.
+First unzip 'sample_data.csv.zip' and execute a .sh fils.

 - load_awards.sh
    - -C : Automatically generate the table when importing.
 The column names are automatically generated as c0, c1, ....